SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

 If lr is small, weights change slowly

 In our code, lr = 0.1
 0.1 is a good balance.
-Sinc it is:
+Since it is:
 - Stable
 - Fast enough
 - Works well for normalized data